Microsoft Volume Licensing: When Should You Use It?

 How do you set up the Microsoft Volume Licensing Service Center (VLSC)?

-- Go to the Microsoft Volume Licensing Service Center website and sign in with a Microsoft account associated with your organization (this can be your corporate email if enabled, or a personal Microsoft account registered with your work email).
+- Go to the Microsoft Volume Licensing Service Center website.
+Sign in with a Microsoft account linked to your organization.
+This can be your work email if set up, or a personal Microsoft account registered with your work email.

-- Register your organization in the VLSC by providing your agreement details (if the licenses were purchased through a reseller, you should have received a licensing ID in an email from Microsoft).
+- Register your organization in the VLSC.
+Provide your agreement details.
+If you bought licenses through a reseller, you should have received a licensing ID in an email from Microsoft.

-- Accept the terms of the volume licensing agreement (for example, the terms of Open License or another applicable program).
+- Accept the terms of the volume licensing agreement (e.g., for Open License or another program).

-- In the portal, go to "Downloads and Keys" to download the software and obtain the necessary product keys.
-You can then install the software on your devices using those keys.
+- In the portal, go to "Downloads and Keys" to get the software and product keys you need.
+Then, you can install the software on your devices using those keys.

 How do cloud subscriptions (Microsoft 365, Google Workspace) differ from traditional volume licenses?